dzld00/pytorch-manifold-matching/README.md

 # ManifoldMatching
-Pytorch implementation of paper "Manifold Matching via Deep Metric Learning for Generative Modeling"
+A Pytorch implementation of paper "Manifold Matching via Deep Metric Learning for Generative Modeling"